-Winnie and her Mother Rachel also passed her Senior 4 exam last year and started Tailoring at UNAD where she is very happy to learn with other deaf students.
+Winnie and her Mother The older students have nearly completed their vocational training.
+Sylvia, Peter and Winnie will officially graduate when life returns to normal.
+Prossy is also going well in her training as a tailor in a shop that makes school uniforms.
+Alan and Jordan commenced vocational training at the Handen National Alan and Jordan commenced vocational training at the Ugandan National Association for the Deaf Vocational College early this year.
+They are both studying Carpentry and are very happy to study with teachers who all sign.
+Rachel also passed her Senior 4 exam last year and started Tailoring at UNAD where she is very happy to learn with other deaf students.
 Rachel's mum has been very kind even though she is a widow.
 She cares for another deaf student Simon, when he is on holiday from his boarding school!
 Simon is now learning Shoe Repairing and we hope he will eventually be able to support himself also.
 This shows the caring heart that these families have for each other even in their own difficult circumstances.

-Rachel, her Mother & Simon We are very grateful to all our loyal sponsors.
+Simon, Rachel's Mother & Rachel We are very thankful+ to all our loyal sponsors.
 A special thank you to our supporters who have given extra donations during this time of uncertainty.
 Our deaf families are very grateful for the food gifts they have received.
-If you have a question about your sponsored child please contact Jenny by email or phone.
+If you have a question about your sponsored child please contact Jenny by email.